 Battling that awful pregnancy heartburn?
 I have had heartburn and acid reflux in every one of my pregnancies, so I can completely relate.
+People may suggest you take tums while pregnant, but they are not always helpful in battling that dreaded acidity in pregnancy.
 When I was pregnant with my second baby, I would get heartburn so badly it made me cry, even after all the tums!
 In this blog, I want to share with you some ways to fight pregnancy heartburn so you can be more comfortable during your pregnancy journey.

 One of the biggest reasons you may get heartburn during pregnancy is because your growing baby and uterus is pressing on your stomach.
 Eating big meals when you have a whole, little human (or humans!) pressing on your insides can cause some pretty awful acid reflux and heartburn.
 This is why eating smaller more frequent meals throughout the day can decrease your chances of having heartburn or acid reflux in pregnancy.
 Getting small snacks in throughout the day may also help with maintaining even levels of blood sugar.

 The ferrous sulfate in iron supplements is pretty acidic and can irritate your esophagus and stomach causing pregnancy heartburn.
 You may think the heartburn is being caused by pregnancy, but it could actually be your pregnancy iron supplement potentially.
 This happened to me in my first pregnancy, after I switched iron supplements I didn’t have as many issues with iron supplement constipation or pregnancy heartburn thankfully!

 Furthermore, you cannot take antacids after taking iron supplements because the calcium in antacids counters the iron.
 This means the iron will not be properly absorbed by your body.